How to Do E-commerce Communication Right

 Everything about your website constitutes your communication.
 Think about it this way, you are expecting the customer to transfer money to you with a few clicks with nothing in return for the time being.
 The actual product, in the case of physical products, is delivered later.
 That is such a giant leap of faith that it took a few years for customers to accept that in the mid to late 90s.

 You have to make sure that your communication is effective, consistent and builds confidence in the minds of the customer.
-There are several channels of communication in an e-commerce setup and I will discuss some of them later in this article.

 Communicating Effectively Post-Sales